levid/angular-sails-socketio-mongo-demo/README.md

 # Angular + Sails + Socket.io + MongoDB Demo

 A simple CRUD example of using AngularJS with SailsJS.
 It uses Angular Resource to interface with the Sails REST back-end Api and also includes some socket.io interaction on the front-end.
-There is some basic authentication (non server side) and also a few nifty directives for loading gravatars via email address and form password validation.
+There is some basic authentication and also a few nifty directives for loading gravatars via email address and form password validation.
 Enjoy!

 Install